webcamoid/webcamoid/README.md

 ## Reporting Bugs ##

-Run this command:

-    plasma-windowed webcamoid

-use Webcamoid until an abnormal event happen, write a list with the following information:
+Use Webcamoid until an abnormal event happen, write a list with the following information:

 1. Your Webcamoid version.
 2. Your distribution name and version (numeric, please).